140+ Eligible Health Expenses.

 - Needles and syringes

-- Renovation expenses specifically required for person with mobility impairment.
-Doctor confirmation required*
+- Renovation expenses – specifically required for a person with a mobility impairment (doctor confirmation required)*

-- Support hose, compression stockings, to relieve swelling*
+- Support hose or compression stockings – to relieve swelling*

-- Wheel chair, scooter, power operated chair or lifts for persons with mobility impairment*
+- Wheelchair, scooter, power-operated chair, or lifts – for individuals with mobility impairment*

-- Wigs – for people who have suffered abnormal hair loss because of an accident, disease, or medical treatment*
+- Wigs – for individuals with abnormal hair loss due to an accident, disease, or medical treatment*

-- Employee premiums paid to a non-government health, dental or vision plan, such as Blue Cross are eligible for reimbursement
+- Employee premiums paid to a non-government health, dental, or vision plan (e.g., Blue Cross)

-- Private healthcare when membership or access fees paid to a private medical clinic are pre-payment for eligible medical expenses
+- Private healthcare – when membership or access fees to a private medical clinic are prepayment for eligible medical expenses

 - Hospital bills